 Your LinkedIn profile is one of your most valuable career-building tools.

-It serves as your online resume on one of the most popular recruiting web sites on the Internet: LinkedIn.com.
+It serves as your online resume or CV on one of the most popular recruiting web sites on the Internet: LinkedIn.com.

 Every day, recruiters and employers search LinkedIn profiles to find job candidates.